If we Americans travel north we just might eventually encounter Spotted Lake.

-And yes, “Spotted Lake” is its actual name.
+And yes, “Spotted Lake” really is its actual name.

-As you can see in the photo above, this incredibly intriguing lake is so named because it’s surface really is spotted.
+As you can see in the photo, this incredibly intriguing lake is aptly named because it’s surface really is spotted.

 As much of the lake’s water evaporates in the summer heat (yes, it does get hot in that part of Canada in during the summer), the colorful mineral deposits come starkly into view.

 Here’s a short video that shows the intriguing beauty of Spotted Lake close up.